TudorL-CU/HIST1900_Memex/docs/Topic 1/Readings/Mike Caulfield- The Garden and the Stream.md

 - Tools
 	- Open Educational Resources can benefit greatly from garden type technologies
 	- open source textbooks for particular topics can be created easily using associative information

+This has direct implications on available information for education and research, [[Shiv Kumar- From Clay Tablets to Web]] also talks about how technology evolved education, libraries, and the like

 6. Green shoots